 Base erosion and profit shifting (BEPS) update

-On 27 June 2018, the Taxation (Neutralising Base Erosion and Profit Shifting) Act 2018 was enacted.
+On 27 June 2018, the Government enacted the Taxation (Neutralising Base Erosion and Profit Shifting) Act 2018.
 The Act represents the accumulation of extensive work conducted by officials following the finalisation of the Organisation for Economic Co-operation and Development’s (OECD’s) BEPS framework in late 2015.
-Measures contained within the Act seek to prevent multinationals from achieving tax advantages by using:
+Measures in the Act seek to prevent multinationals from achieving tax advantages by using:

 - artificially high interest rates on loans from related parties to extract profits out of New Zealand